Assistant Professor, History

 B.A.
 Birmingham-Southern College

-I grew up in Fort Worth, Texas and Birmingham, Alabama and have since lived and worked in a variety of places from Germany to Hungary to Massachusetts, where I received my Ph.D. in History in 2017 from UMass Amherst.
+I grew up in Fort Worth, Texas and Birmingham, Alabama and have since lived and worked in a variety of places from Germany to Hungary to Massachusetts, where I received my Ph.D. in History in 2017 from UMass Amherst and worked at the DEFA Film Library.
 I joined the Westminster community in 2020 after two years at Maryville College in East TN.
-I'm thrilled to now call Salt Lake home.
 When I'm not teaching or writing, I'm likely on the trails or spending time with my two greedy cats.

 My goal is to help students develop a greater awareness of how historical processes

 and ideas shaped issues facing present-day society.
-My courses incorporate a variety
+My courses incorporate a diversity

-of global perspectives to contextualize the lived experiences of people in the past.
+of perspectives to contextualize the experiences of people in the past.
+I teach a

-I teach a range of classes, including Film and Memory, Comparative Revolutions, Global
+range of classes, including Film and Memory, Comparative Revolutions, Death on Display,

-Cold War, Truth and Reconciliation, Culture and Society in East Asia, Global Coffee
+Supernatural Europe, Truth and Reconciliation, Culture and Society in East Asia, Global

-Cultures, History of the Holocaust, Death on Display, and Supernatural Europe, that
+Coffee Cultures, History of the Holocaust, Patterns of Immigration, and Global Cold

-connect global topics to our local communities.
-Students are encouraged to create
+War, that connect global topics to our local communities.
+Students are encouraged

-digital projects, visit local sites, and conduct interviews to understand how historical
+to create digital projects, visit local sites, and conduct interviews to understand

-My own research focuses on the ecology of sacred space and pilgrimage.
-My current book project, Sacred Spaces in Socialism: Catholics, Cloisters, and Charity in East Germany, investigates how Roman Catholic orders recovered from the trauma of the Second World War and contributed to society in the socialist German Democratic Republic.
+My own research focuses on comparative memory, the ecology of sacred space, and popular religious belief within socialist modernity.
+My current book project, Convents and Cadres: Catholic Sisters and Popular Piety in East Germany investigates how Roman Catholics recovered from the trauma of the Second World War and contributed to society in the socialist German Democratic Republic.
 I'm also deeply interested in the intersection of history and justice and how collective memory affects reconciliation efforts.

 Areas of Expertise

-Memory cultures, history of religion, modern Europe, public and digital history, oral history, film, truth and reconciliation, East Asia
+Memory cultures, history of religion, Central Europe, gender, public and digital history, film, truth and reconciliation, East Asia